 Rumbaugh’s original symbols were displayed by a projector through a series of lenses that could be combined to make shapes, their designs constrained by the technology.

-As it became apparent that apes understood the symbols–.
-As the need for a larger vocabulary grew–.
-More symbols were added, some abstract and others that'd visual suggestions like pictograms or Chinese characters.
-Changes in the third generation of lexigrams–.
-Which incorporate English words in Roman letters into the design–.
-Were implemented largely to make comprehension easier for humans working with the apes, as was the fourth generation (largely Scwheller’s contribution) that uses a combination of letters and colors which humans can read as letters and the apes understand as symbols.
+As it became apparent that apes understood the symbols– and as the need for a larger vocabulary grew– more symbols were added, some abstract and others that had visual suggestions like pictograms or Chinese characters.
+Changes in the third generation of lexigrams– which incorporate English words in Roman letters into the design– were implemented largely to make comprehension easier for humans working with the apes, as was the fourth generation (largely Scwheller’s contribution) that uses a combination of letters and colors which humans can read as letters and the apes understand as symbols.

 Kanzi’s son Teco has been raised mainly on the fourth-generation symbols.
-“Teco isn't being raised as a human,”.
-Schweller says.
-“He spends time with Sue.
-Also with all the other apes.
+“Teco is not being raised as a human,” Schweller says.
+“He spends time with Sue, but also with all the other apes.
 The Trust wants to raise him in both cultures.”.

-bonobos are favored for human/ape interactive research because of their gentle disposition.
-Unlike their close cousins the chimpanzees, they're a matriarchal society. they're also an endangered species, with fewer than 70 individuals in captivity and 50,000 in the wild in the Democratic Republic of the Congo.
+Bonobos are favored for human/ape interactive research because of their gentle disposition.
+Unlike their close cousins the chimpanzees, they are a matriarchal society.
+They are also an endangered species, with fewer than 70 individuals in captivity and 50,000 in the wild in the Democratic Republic of the Congo.

-“It’s like talking to a four-year-old.
-Sometimes four-year-olds say very interesting things,”.
-Says Schweller, who inherited his interest in language from his mother who taught middle school English and writing for over 25 years.
+“It’s like talking to a four-year-old, but sometimes four-year-olds say very interesting things,” says Schweller, who inherited his interest in language from his mother who taught middle school English and writing for over 25 years.
 “The apes live in the here and now.
 They’re very interested in food and what’s for lunch.
 If you broke a promise, they remember.
 Sue’s told them that I designed the keyboard.
 They seem happy to see me and don’t display aggression, as they sometimes do with taller human males.
-I think they understand I’m a friend of Sue’s.
-A friend of Sue’s is a friend of theirs.”.
+I think they understand I’m a friend of Sue’s, and a friend of Sue’s is a friend of theirs.”.

 Lexigrams comprise a secondary language for the bonobos.
 Their native language consists of high-pitched squeaks, cries and hoots.
 So far, figuring out what the apes are telling each other in that language has proved difficult for humans says Schweller.

-As a professor, Schweller works hard to involve students in computer science: a subject that many have a strong interest in.
-Which can be difficult to learn.
+As a professor, Schweller works hard to involve students in computer science: a subject that many have a strong interest in, but which can be difficult to learn.

 While a student of Schweller, Shepherd was a member of a team that won the 1996 Sun/Oracle Java World Cup, earning $78,000 for BV.”.

-I knew when we won the Java Prise that Jason was destined to become a college professor.
-I hoped that he might come back and teach,”.
-Says Schweller.
-“As I look towards retirement this spring, the program is fortunate to have him.”.
+I knew when we won the Java Prize that Jason was destined to become a college professor, and I hoped that he might come back and teach,” says Schweller.
+“As I look toward retirement this spring, the program is fortunate to have him.”.

-The same year they won the Java prise (1996), Schweller won the George Wythe Award, BVU’s highest honour for teaching excellence.
-In 1997, Schweller used the sabbatical he earned from the Wythe award to work in Washington, D.C. with the IMS Global Consortium, a non-profit information technology organisation.
-During that time, he served as Programming and Design Consultant to Blackboard Learning Systems, a course management system that helps to facilitate courses’.
-Online components.
+The same year they won the Java prize (1996), Schweller won the George Wythe Award, BVU’s highest honor for teaching excellence.
+In 1997, Schweller used the sabbatical he earned from the Wythe award to work in Washington, D.C. with the IMS Global Consortium, a non-profit information technology organization.
+During that time, he served as Programming and Design Consultant to Blackboard Learning Systems, a course management system that helps to facilitate courses’ online components.

-“He works hard to make sure his students understand the basics before moving them on to more difficult concepts,”.
-Says Ellen Hartstack, Class of 2011.
-“Both his projects and classes taught me a great deal about knowing when to ask for help.
-More importantly they taught me that sometimes you've to make a whole bunch of errors before you’ll end up getting it right.”.
+“He works hard to make sure his students understand the basics before moving them on to more difficult concepts,” says Ellen Hartstack, Class of 2011.
+“Both his projects and classes taught me a great deal about knowing when to ask for help, but more importantly they taught me that sometimes you have to make a whole bunch of errors before you’ll end up getting it right.”.

-Hartstack was Schweller’s academic assistant for three years, working with him on such projects as “Learn to Read”.
-Software for the Trust and utilising her voice for the lexigram keyboard.
-“Dr. Schweller simply outlined the type of software the Trust was looking for and let us go to town,”.
-She says.
-“He was always there to lend a hand.
-Through our struggles Alex Pelelo, Class of 2011–.
-Dr. Schweller’s other academic assistant–.
-I learned far more than either of us could've ever imagined.
+Hartstack was Schweller’s academic assistant for three years, working with him on such projects as “Learn to Read” software for the Trust and utilizing her voice for the lexigram keyboard.
+“Dr. Schweller simply outlined the type of software the Trust was looking for and let us go to town,” she says.
+“He was always there to lend a hand, but through our struggles Alex Pelelo, Class of 2011– Dr. Schweller’s other academic assistant– and I learned far more than either of us could have ever imagined.
 Plus we created a working, adaptive piece of software for the Trust to use.”.

-Other elements of work with the Trust build on teaching elements that have been long present in Schweller’s teaching career, such as creating video “Dr. Schweller is a master teacher, not only for his skills as an orator.
-Even more notably for his ability to engage students in learning by doing,”.
-Says Jason Shepherd, Class of 1999, assistant professor of computer science at BVU.
+Other elements of work with the Trust build on teaching elements that have been long present in Schweller’s teaching career, such as creating video “Dr. Schweller is a master teacher, not only for his skills as an orator, but even more notably for his ability to engage students in learning by doing,” says Jason Shepherd, Class of 1999, assistant professor of computer science at BVU.
 “Ken’s classes are an experience of full immersion.
 He knows that the single most important skill for a computer scientist to acquire is independent learning.”.